Getting-startedWelcome to Miriani!

 Moving around is something you need to do if you want to get out and about in the world of Miriani.
 You can see a description of the room you are in, as well as the available exits by typing LOOK, or L. In order to move to an exit, just type the name of the exit, be it NORTH, EAST, or even SOUTHWEST.
 Directional exits can always be abbreviated.

 If you get lost or can't find something, you can type MAP to get a map of the area.
 If you add a number after that (such as MAP 20), you can increase the range of the map.
 If you're using a screen reader or need directions, you can also type MAP <Name> to get a map to a specific area.
 MAP SHIP, for example, would give you directions to the ship store.
+Similarly, to automatically walk somewhere by name, you can type WALK <name> and your character will take care of the rest.

 2.)
 Loans, Credits and Starships (AKA: How do I get started?)

 Once you have some credits, it's time to buy your very first starship, a cargo hauler!
 Find the starship store and type MENU to get a list of starships available.
 At the moment, you can only purchase a cargo hauler, so type BUY 1.
 You will be prompted to name your new ship, and then given a key to it.
-You will find it on the landing pad.
+You will find your new ship on the landing pad.

 3.)
 You have a keyring!
 Use it!

 Once you start rolling in the ships, it may be time to start putting all the cumbersome keys on a keyring.
 Your character comes with a keyring, and you can see what is on it by typing LOOK KEYRING.
-You may place a ship key on said keyring by utilizing the age-old PUT command; more specifically, PUT <SHIP NAME> ON KEYRING.
+You may place a ship key on said keyring by utilizing the age-old PUT command; more specifically, PUT KEY ON KEYRING.
 Putting a key on the ring will allow for automated locking and unlocking as you traverse your ship's airlock.
 You can enter your ship using ENTER <SHIP NAME>.

 4.)
 The [N] doesn't stand for Noxious!